ArnoSaine/is/README.md

 #### Build Time Features

-Read the enabled features from an environment variable
+Read the enabled features from an environment variable at build time:
-time:

 `.env`: